-Incentives Years Logistics & Shi pping Shipping company or partnership Income tax exemption of 100% of SI derived from the business of transporting passengers or cargo by sea on a Malaysian ship; or letting out on charter a Malaysian ship owned by him on a voyage or time charter basis (until YA 2020) Non-resident person who receives income from a Malaysian shipping company Withholding tax exemption on income from: rental of a ship on a voyage, time charter or bare boat basis; or rental of International Standard Organisation containers -

-Incentives Years Company providing chartering services of luxury yacht Income tax exemption of SI 5 Company undertaking Income tax exemption of 70% of SI, or 5 or intending to expand / diversify into integrated logistics service ITA of 60% on QCE set-off against 70% of SI 5
+TA V 10.
+TO 100 M NA N T II A A 11 NU.
+B N

+211 A INCENTIVES Incentives Years International theme park for tourism project (New PS with tax exemption of 100% of SI, or 5 investment) ITA of 100% on QCE set-off against 70% of SI (application received from 1.1.2020) 5 Promotion / organisation of conferences - companies whose main activities are not promoting / organising of conferences Income tax exemption of 100% of SI where at least 500 foreign participants are brought in annually through conferences hosted (w.e.f YA 2020 to YA 2025) - Approved arts, cultural, sports and recreational activities organiser Income tax exemption of 50% of SI (w.e.f YA 2020 to YA 2022) - Investment Angel investor Resident individual who invests in investee company (Application received by 31.12.2023) Tax exemption of aggregate income in the second YA following the investment for a sum equal to the amount invested in the investee company (subject to conditions) Venture capital (VC) (Qualifying investment period received by 31.12.2023) is until 31 December 2026, for application Venture capital company (VCC) Tax exemption on SI from all income sources, other than interest income from savings or fixed deposits and profits from Syariah-based deposits 5 Venture capital management company (VCMC) Tax exemption on share of profits, performance & management fees from investment made by VCC - Resident investing in VCC fund Single deduction equivalent to the amount of investment made in VCC, limited to RM20 million a year - Resident investing in VC Single deduction equivalent to the amount of investment in VC - Logistics & Shipping Shipping company or partnership Income tax exemption of 100% of SI derived from the business of transporting passengers or cargo by sea on a Malaysian ship; or letting out on charter a Malaysian ship owned by - him on a voyage or time charter basis (until YA 2020) Non-resident person who receives income from a Malaysian shipping company Malaysian shipping company Company providing chartering services of luxury - receives income from a Malaysian shipping company Company providing chartering services of luxury from: rental of a ship on a voyage, time charter or bare boat basis; or rental of International Standard Organisation containers Income tax exemption of SI - chartering services of luxury yacht 5 Company undertaking or Income tax exemption of 70% of SI, intending to expand / or 5 diversify into integrated ITA of 60% on QCE set-off against logistics service 70% of SI 5 Manufacturing Main incentives Manufacturers producing PS with tax exemption of 70% of SI; promoted products or or 5 engaged in promoted ITA of 60% on QCE set-off against activities 70% of SI 5 Enhanced incentives Manufacturer of selected PS with tax exemption of 100% of SI; M&E and specialised M&E or 10 ITA of 100% on QCE set-off against 100% of SI 5 High technology projects PS with tax exemption of 100% of SI; or 5 ITA of 60% on QCE set-off against 100% of SI 5 Less Developed Areas Refer to the incentives for "Others" Automation capital allowance Refer to the chapter on "Capital Allowance" Reinvestment Company undertaking qualifying project in expansion, modernisation, automation or diversification of existing manufacturing business Similar to Reinvestment incentives under "Agriculture" sector

 Incentives Years

-Manufacturing

-Main incentives

-Manufacturers producing PS with tax exemption of 70% on SI; or 5

-promoted products or engaged in promoted activities ITA of 60% on QCE set-off against 70% of SI 5

-Enhanced incenti ives

-Manufacturer of selected M&E PS with tax exemption of 100% on SI; or 10

-and specialised M&E ITA of 100% on QCE set- off against 100% of SI 5

-High technology projects PS with tax exemption of 100% on SI; or 5

-ITA of 60% on QCE set-off against 100% of SI 5

-Less Developed Areas

-Refer to the incentives for "Others"

-Automation capital allowance

-Refer to the chap ter on "Capital Allowance"

-Reinvestment

-Company undertaking qualifying project in expansion, modernisation, automation or diversification of existing manufacturing business

-Similar to Reinvestment incentives under "Agriculture" sector